 The preparation of suitable Manuals will be a difficult task, but in course of time, they will be secured.
-Meanwhile, attention is invited to "My Duties."
+Meanwhile, attention

 To secure their study, the Manuals must have a distinct place in the Educational Codes.
 Otherwise, they will be neglected both by teachers and pupils.